 - Article 1 Meet management may determine the maximum number of permissible entries by individuals and teams. - Article 2 Meet management may determine procedures for initial seeding and heating of swimmers.
-In preheated meets, meet management may determine procedures for reheating. - Article 3 Meet management may permit exhibition swimming. - Article 4 Exhibition swimming is not permitted at the state championship meet. - Article 5 Lane assignments shall be made in descending order of seeded positions according to lanes as follows:
+In preheated meets, meet management may determine procedures for reheating. - Article 3 Meet management may permit exhibition swimming. - Article 4 Exhibition swimming is not permitted at the state championship meet, unless authorized by the meet committee. - Article 5 Lane assignments shall be made in descending order of seeded positions according to lanes as follows: